Our research focuses on the synthesis, understanding and application of

 A second research area focuses on the development of electrochemical processes to facilitate chemical separations and to mediate the transformation of captured waste to useful commodity chemicals.
 Electrochemically-mediated separation processes are under development and investigation for post-combustion carbon dioxide capture at coal-fired power plants, for liquid fuel extraction from fermentation media, and for decontamination of waste water.
 Electrochemical processes are also being explored as a means to facilitate chemical sequestration of carbon dioxide.
 These research projects are supported by government agencies (ARPA-E and US Department of Energy) and industrial partners (Siemens Corporate Technology and Dupont-MIT Alliance).

-Congratulations to Demetra Achilleos for winning Best Poster Award for her reserach at the 2014 MITEI Poster Session!
+Demetra Achilleos won Best Poster Award for her reserach at the 2014 MITEI Poster Session.
+Congratulations!

 December 17, 2013